3rd Virginia Infantry Regiment: August 1861

 As the month commenced, Halifax County Sheriff James R. West began organizing a company of infantry for future service in the CSA.
 Although they would not officially enlist until late October, West spent the month enrolling men throughout the county in the Halifax Rifles also known as the High Hill Rifles.

 On the 5th, Company K was dispatched to Fort Boykin for duty where they would remain through late November.

 Towards mid month, with news surrounding the events of the First Manassas being dispensed, Company H which had been stationed at the Gosport Naval Yard since the outbreak of hostilities requested of General Huger to be reunited with the regiment fearing they would miss the war.
 Their first request was dismissed, however upon submitting a second they received the news they had sought and on the 21st left the naval yard.
 Escorted by the 3rd Regiment of Georgia, they took the Norfolk & Petersburg train to Zuni and from there marched to Camp Cook arriving the following day.
 The feeling of idleness was also present within the regiment who described themselves as "being buried at Smithfield" so much so that on the 9th of the month, Colonel Pryor sent a secret dispatch to his friend James M. Mason requesting that he leverage his power as a Virginia congressmen to secure transfer to a more active regiment whatever their present disposition may be.
 The following is an excerpt from that letter:

 "In my present situation, I foresee no possible chance of meeting the enemy.
 For the chance of striking a blow for my country, I will give up the command of a well drilled regiment."

 On the 29th at the Halifax County Court Day, The Halifax Rifles were organized into ranks designating them the 15th company to be formed from such area.

 An accounting of Arms during the month showed that like other regiments within the state, the 3rd had no consistency and weaponry varied from company to company.
 Company C had the finest arms within the regiment being .54 Caliber Mississippi Rifles, Companies F & H were armed with .69 Caliber Flintlocks altered to use percussion caps.
 The remainder of the regiment appear to have been armed with standard flintlocks of which it was stated by one Major Wilson of unknown affiliation "These men are brave, but the inferiority of their arms produces a feeling of insecurity among them".

 As the month came to a close, it was marked by training of the Surry Light Artillery (Company I).
-Colonel Pryor was determined that this company would become a well drilled infantry company and as such enlisted Sergent William H. Bloxom of Company H to drill them in such endeavors.
+Colonel Pryor was determined that this company would become a well drilled infantry company and as such enlisted Sergeant William H. Bloxom of Company H to drill them in such endeavors.
 Colonel Pryor would later rescind these intentions after witnessing the company's proficiency at the artillery range in which they scored direct hits on all four of their targets.